browsertap/appist/README.md

 - [ ] - run apps in their own container if possible
 - [ ] - `install` should take platform into consideration when installing stuff
+- [ ] - `.appmrc` file with JSON config
+- [ ] - maintain application settings when switching verisons
+  - zip files up
+- [ ] - versions are to be tagged
+- [ ] - dependencies can be used
+- [ ] - binaries should be hosted somewhere else (they're unlikely going to change)
+- [ ] - maybe take cask approach and